xdf-modules/libxdf/README.md

 5. Build and run Sigviewer!

 ![SigViewer using _libxdf_ to display signals in XDF files](docs/Example.png)

 Example: SigViewer using _libxdf_ to display signals in an XDF file.

-### How to use in other C++ applications:
+### Use in other C++ applications:

-1. Clone the repo and build with [Qt 5.8 MinGW 5.3](https://www.qt.io/download-open-source/#section-2), or use the pre-built version.
+1. Clone the repo and build with [Qt 5.8 MinGW 5.3](https://www.qt.io/download-open-source/#section-2), or use the pre-built binary release.

 2. Instantiate an object of `Xdf` class and call the load_xdf() method.